DON’T MISS

 Kochkäse

 Kochkäse (cooked cheese) is another speciality of Hesse.
 It was originally a peasant food and was made differently by each household.
-It is made by straining quark through a cheesecloth and then baking it in the oven in a clay pot, before mixing the baked cheese with cream or milk, butter, salt and sometimes egg yolk to make a thick paste.
+It is made by straining by quark through cheesecloth and then baking it in an oven in a clay pot.
+The baked cheese is then mixed with cream or milk, butter, salt, and sometimes egg yolk to form a thick paste.

 A whole new world of German cheeses

 So little time, so many varieties to try!
-With more than 600 different types of German cheese out there, there’s no time like the present to get out your cheese knife and crackers and get tasting.
-What are your favourite German cheeses?
-Let us know in the comments below.
+With more than 600 different types of German cheese available, there’s no time like the present to get out your cheese knife and crackers and start tasting.